cygx/6lib/README.md

 # A Note on Windows Usage

-The creation of symbolic links in non-administrator mode is only permitted if 'Developer mode' has been enabled.
-This can be done in Windows 10 in the settings under 'Update & security' / 'For developers'.
+The creation of symbolic links in non-administrator mode is only permitted if *Developer mode* has been enabled.
+This can be done in Windows 10 in the settings under *Update & security* / *For developers*.

 # Bugs and Development